The following core values guide our actions:

 Lifelong Learning.
 Staying on the vanguard of the profession in an age of acceleration; educating clients to make wise financial decisions.

-Beyond Oneself.
+Beyond Yourself.
 Making the world a better place by serving as a steward of the environment and our community for our grandkids’ sake.

 Responsibility.
 Doing what we say we’re going to do and enabling clients to be accountable for the progress they desire.

 Authenticity.
-Being true to ourselves and honest with others because that’s how trust is built.
+Being true to ourselves and honest with others to build long-lasting trusted relationships.

 Health.
-Taking care of mind, body and soul for ourselves and those who rely on us, now and in the future.
+Taking care of mind, body and soul so that we remain strong for those who rely on us, now and in the future.

 Relationships.
 Valuing our connections so we thrive together.
 Treating clients like family.